WMUcaleb/Blendr/README.md

 ### Networking
 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]
+- [OPTIONAL: List endpoints if using existing API such as Yelp]